Markets in Paris 2026: Food Markets, Flea Markets and Opening Days (The Complete Guide)

 open: Every day (10:00-20:00), Sundays starting at 11:00.

-It's not a market in the classic sense, but I decided to add the place to my recommendations thanks to the immense culinary wealth found there.
-The food department at Bon Marché (La Grande Épicerie), in the 7th arrondissement of Paris, is considered a tourist attraction in itself, which foodies absolutely must visit.
-Everything related to food is sold here – and food, of course.
-There are restaurants here, but the main interest is in the various stalls: an Italian food stall, an Asian food stall, cheeses, charcuterie and very specific stalls, such as a stall dedicated solely to olives.
-It's not a cheap experience – but culinary lovers will certainly want to visit the place.
+It’s not a market in the classic sense of the street, but I decided to add the place to my recommendations thanks to the immense culinary wealth it contains.
+The food department in Bon Marche (La Grande Épicerie) is considered a tourist attraction in itself that foodies must visit.
+There are very specific restaurants and stalls here, such as an Italian food stall, an Asian food stall, cheeses, charcuterie, and even a stall dedicated entirely to olives.
+It’s not a cheap experience – but culinary lovers will definitely want to visit the place.

 Saint-Ouen Flea Market